 As the evening went on, they shared their connections to AJ, how their lives have changed since he died and what he brought out in each of them as a performer and friend.
 Like AJ, many of them were pursuing their artistic passions as actors, dancers, musicians, singers and film makers.
 Like AJ, they were dedicated to making their passions into a career.

 Pizza that April turned into several round table discussions in the following months.
 What started out as a scholarship fund turned into a full fledged 501(c)3 non profit organization for the arts with a focus on working with adults.
+With all that it was agreed that organ donor education and awareness would always be a part of each and every program they do.
 From there they have hosted several networking events, resourced assistance for a ballet dancer in need, created two PSA film pieces for organ donation, hosted A Tony Awards Viewing Party featuring guest performers and comedy, produced a burlesque show and hosted two annual friend raising/donor awareness events showcasing amazing talent.

 Posted by AJ's sister Kitty Perrelli to honor her brother.